syncfusion-content/javascript-docs/js/api/ejRTE.md

-This API is used to receive the server-side handler for file related operations.
+This API is used to receive the server-side handler for the file related operations.